martintajur/node-mysql-activerecord/README.md

  * Supports all basic MySQL commands
  * Supports method chaining
  * Automatically escapes field values
- * Does not need any other modules to operate (it already includes the underlying node-mysql module)
+ * Has no dependencies (it already includes the node-mysql module)
+ * Supports raw queries

 How to install
 ==============